ahoyconference/cordova-ahoyrtc/README.md

 Because some dependencies (included with the AhoyRTC plugin) do not support bitcode (yet), you will need to disable bitcode support for your XCode project when you are using XCode 7+ ("Build Settings" ...
 "Build Options" ...
 "Enable Bitcode").

+If you are using XCode 7.1 you need to add (including the quotes):
+ "$(OBJROOT)/UninstalledProducts/$(PLATFORM_NAME)/include"
+to the "Header Search Path" in "Build Settings" or building an AppStore binary will fail.

 ## Examples